-- No. of injections required Type Eligibility Amount to be paid individually (yen) Mumps After turning one year of age until the last fiscal One injection vaccine year be year before starting elementary school 3,000 yen/injection
+- No. of injections required Type Eligibility Amount to be paid individually (yen) vaccine the last fiscal year be After turning one year of age until One injection elementary school 3,000 yen/injection

 Municipal-tax exempt households and households on welfare are entitled to exemption of the above vaccination fees.